 If you drive a vehicle (including a moped) on campus, you are subject to the Student Motor Vehicle Regulations.
 Please refer to "Motor Vehicles" in Part III of this book for information regarding registration requirements and fees.
-The complete Student Motor Vehicle Regulations, including a map of campus parking areas, is available from the Parking Office.
+The complete Student Motor Vehicle Regulations, including a map of campus parking areas, is available on-line at www.dpps.msu.edu.
 The regulations should be read carefully as they are strictly enforced.
-Tickets cost as much as \$100 and towing costs are additional.
+Tickets cost as much as \$100, late fees and towing costs are additional.